DontEatOreo/DougaBot/README.md

 ## Notes

+- By default DougaBot will assume `ffmpeg` and `yt-dlp` are in the path.
+If they are not, you can set the environment variables `FFMPEG_PATH` and `YTDLP_PATH` to the path of the executables.
 - DougaBot currently only processes the first video or the selected video in a playlist.
 It **WILL NOT** download, compress, speed up, or trim the entire playlist.
 - If you set the environment variable `IOS_COMPATIBILITY` to true, DougaBot will automatically convert WebM videos to MP4 in the background to ensure compatibility with iOS devices.
 - To register global commands, ensure that the environment variable `REGISTER_GLOBAL_COMMANDS` is set to true.
 For first-time bot users, you should set it to true and then set it to false after the commands are registered.